Online Features Editor, Esquire

 Eric entered magazines as a Ben Bagdikian Fellow at Mother Jones in San Francisco.
 He then made his way east to GQ, where he began in 2010 as the assistant to editor in chief Jim Nelson and left in 2015 as associate editor.
 He now is online features editor for Esquire, for which he attempts to create the same sort of rich storytelling—and accompanying lush visuals—in the digital space that are traditionally the purview of print magazines.
 He and Jeff Sharlet, a writer with whom he works, won the 2015 National Magazine Award for Reporting for a story about the crackdown on gay culture in Russia.

 Alexandra is an associate editor at SELF magazine working on the SELF Image section as well as the fashion and beauty features.
-Previously she was the assistant to the editor in chief at SELF magazine, where she also writes about fashion, beauty, health and fitness.
-Prior to joining SELF she was an editorial assistant at Cosmopolitan, where she wrote about health and relationships, and an intern at Esquire and Sports Illustrated.
+Previously she was the assistant to the editor in chief at SELF as well as an editorial assistant at Cosmopolitan and intern at Esquire and Sports Illustrated.
 She graduated from Marquette University with degrees in journalism and political science.

 Becky Mickel is the Image Content, Licensing and Sales Manager for Condé Nast's Art & Archive Development team, where she consults the publisher's iconic brands, including Vanity Fair, Vogue, The New Yorker and Bon Appétit, on how to monetize their expansive photo archives through product launches, events, auctions, and one-off printing.
-Formerly, Becky was the associate editor at Martha Stewart Weddings magazine, where she covers etiquette, planning, real weddings and registry—all while sampling cake and other treats (which she also reports on).
+Formerly, Becky was the associate editor at Martha Stewart Weddings magazine, where she covered etiquette, planning, real weddings and registry—all while sampling cake and other treats (which she also reported on).
 A longtime devotee of the Martha Stewart brand, Becky first joined the team as the Martha Stewart Living ASME editorial intern in 2012.
 After graduating with a degree in Journalism and Mass Communications from Washington and Lee University in Lexington, Virginia the following year, the Louisiana native moved to Charleston, South Carolina to work for an event design firm.
-Becky later traded in the south-eastern shore for bustling New York City to start her post as MSW's editorial assistant and found a home away from home in Hoboken, New Jersey.
+In October 2013, Becky traded in the south-eastern shore for bustling New York City and found a home away from home in Hoboken, New Jersey.

 Associate Editor, Fast Company